pyecharts/pyecharts/docs/en-us/doc_for_pyechart_developer.md

 please checkout `dev` branch right after you have a clone of pyecharts.
 Then start your engineering effort.
 When you are ready, please submit a PR against `dev` branch too.

+If possible, please attach a screenshot on your contribution.
+It helps everyone to see your contribution.

 ## Why the folder `pyecharts/templates/js` is empty?

 It is because your git did not update the submodule.
 Please issue the following command: